 at Nike Tennis Camps

-Nike Tennis Camps is thrilled to join forces with the Seminole High Performance Tennis Camps at FSU.
-These tennis camps in Florida are geared toward all skill levels and offer a one-of-a-kind tennis experience and training with some of the nation's best coaches.
+Nike Tennis Camps join forces with the Seminole High Performance Tennis Camps at FSU for another amazing summer on the courts.
+These tennis camps in Tallahassee are geared toward all skill levels and offer a one-of-a-kind tennis experience and training with some of the nation's best coaches.

-- Instruction from FSU Men's tennis coaches, Dwayne Hultquist and Ryler DeHeart
+- Instruction from FSU Men's tennis coach, Dwayne Hultquist

 - 5-6 hours of daily tennis training; low camper to staff ratio